uncle-barchen/ruqmoi/ruqmoi.md

   + upright: balancing decisions, time management, prioritization, adaptability
   + reversed: over-committed, loss of balance, disorganized, overwhelmed
 + The Wanderer's Oracle: Earth ‖ Thunder
+  + poem: "Aroused into inaction and / wasn't earth the one wishing... well, / at least it lengthens days left there."
   + situation: The Wanderer is at rest in a shelter in the valley when they hear thunder; a storm has arrived.
   + admonition: Stay content in camp until the storm passes.
 Catch up on unfinished chores that can be done in camp, or rest.